Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Methodology

 \subsection{Paper Selection}

-Following the given definition, our survey includes papers using identity words such as queer, gay, and transgender, systemic oppression words such as heteronormative, homophobia, and transphobia and words describing queer-specific harm mitigation such as gender inclusive and gender-fair.

-We intentionally limit our scope to papers that mention these types of queer or queerphobic words so as to capture and analyze NLP papers that place queer people at the center of their inquiry.
-In this spirit, we only include NLP bias research that explicitly engages with queerness as an axis of discrimination.
-We exclude work where the engagement with queerness is not a substantial part of the paper, e.g., when queer identity terms are used only as an illustration for a wider phenomenon, queer users are only one of many examined demographic subcategories or where gender inclusivity is only applied to a binary conceptualization of gender.
+\paragraph{Selection Criteria.} We intentionally limit our scope to papers that place queer people at the center of their inquiry.
+In this spirit, we only include NLP research that explicitly engages with queerness as a core axis.
+We exclude work where the engagement with queerness is not a substantial part of the paper, e.g., when queer identity terms are used only as an illustration for a wider phenomenon, queer users are only one of many examined demographic subcategories, or where gender inclusivity is only applied to a binary conceptualization of gender.

-We constrain our paper selection to papers published in the ACL anthology.
-While NLP papers are published in other venues as well, the ACL anthology represents a significant proportion of the discourse in NLP.
-We explicitly include papers published at workshops, because research on marginalized communities is, despite its valuable contributions, often not represented at mainstream venues.
+We also constrain our paper selection to papers published in the ACL Anthology.
+While NLP papers are published in other venues as well, the ACL Anthology represents a significant proportion of the discourse in NLP.
+We do explicitly include papers published at workshops, because research on marginalized communities is, despite its valuable contributions, often not represented at mainstream venues.